HELPING YOU UNDERSTAND THE PROCESS OF SELLING

 What happens on settlement?

-Settlement is that day that you have to vacate the property and the money is received from the purchaser.
+Settlement is the day that you have to vacate the property, hand the keys to the agent, and the balance of the purchase price is paid to you by the purchaser.

-We co-ordinate settlement for you and if you have a mortgage we will deal with your mortgagee in relation to arranging for a payout of the mortgage.
+We co-ordinate settlement for you, and if you have a mortgage we will deal with your mortgagee in relation to arranging the payout of your mortgage.

 We will arrange for the balance of the purchase monies to be payable as directed by you.

-We advise that usually a purchaser will wish to carry out a final inspection of the property a day or so before settlement.
+The purchaser will usually carry out a final inspection of the property a day or so before settlement.
+This is normally arranged by the agent.